![]() |

 cease-and-desist letters annually from

-who are downloading/sharing/serving music files (MP3s) on our campus.
+who are downloading/sharing/serving copyrighted material (music, videos, software) on our campus.

-If subpoenaed, the College is required to required to provide your
+If subpoenaed, the College is required to provide your

-personal information to the RIAA for the RIAA to take possible legal action against you.
+personal information to the copyright holder for the copyright holder to take possible legal action against you.

 Penalties for violating copyright law could range as high as $250,000 and five years in prison